Vishnu-Nadh/Formified/README.md

 # Credic card Form Validation

 This project demonstates the advnaced form validation using react.js and cleave.js (input formatting library) of a credit card informations.
-The project used custom react hooks for the form validation.
+In this project custom react hooks are used for the form validation.

 ## Demo